 Gambling, whether on sports, reality TV or at an online casino, should be fun.
 We personally enjoy a punt and we believe that the choice of whether to gamble or not is a freedom that should be granted to people.
-That said, as with many things in life, from alcohol to sex (and other fun things!), gambling can be addictive and we fully support responsible gambling.
+That said, as with many things in life, gambling can be addictive and we fully support responsible gambling.

 As such, it’s essential to be aware of the signs of gambling addiction, either in yourself or in someone close to you, and also to know what to do and what support is available.

 Whether you gamble every now and again on your favourite sport, once a year on the Grand National or are a regular gambler who likes a bet on just about anything, there are some basic “rules” that everyone should follow.
 Many of these have been so oft-repeated that they may be clichés but they are undeniably true so we’re more than happy to repeat them again.

 - Is It Fun? – Gambling should be fun.
 For MOST people it is not an investment or a way to make easy money.
 Making consistent long term profit is incredibly difficult, so don’t think of gambling as anything more than a hobby that you do for enjoyment and you won’t go too far wrong.
 If you’re not enjoying what you’re doing, don’t do it.

 - Bet Within Your Means – Only bet with money you can afford to lose because there is, of course, a chance that you will lose.
 Even bets at odds of 1/100 lose – every day!

 - Don’t Chase Losses – Chasing losses is the quickest way to lose your money and whilst you think that just one more bet could get you back on track, it is equally, if not more likely, to plunge you deeper into trouble.
 Betting big when you are down is illogical and can quickly spiral out of control.